 If you have any concerns or experience any issues, we would like the opportunity to resolve them.
-Please notify our staff so we can provide immediate assistance.
+Please notify our team so we can provide immediate assistance.

-- Step 1: Alert your nurse about any concerns or questions you may have as they arise. - Step 2: If you are not satisfied with the response, please ask to speak with the Nurse Unit Manager or Nurse in Charge who will be happy to assist you. - Step 3: If your concerns are still not resolved, please contact the Quality and Risk Manager or if after hours the Hospital Coordinator via our Switchboard by dialing '9' from your hospital phone.
+Step 1: Alert your nurse about any concerns or questions you may have as they arise.

+- Step 2: If you are not satisfied with the response, please ask to speak with the Nurse Unit Manager or Nurse in Charge who will be happy to assist you. - Step 3: If your concerns are still not resolved, please contact the Quality and Risk Manager or if after hours request the Executive on call Hospital Coordinator is contacted for you to speak to.